EK Draconis

-EK Draconis (abbreviated EK Dra, also known as HD 129333 or HIP 71631) is a young active G-type main-sequence star in the Northern constellation of Draco.
+EK Draconis (EK Dra) is a young active G-type main-sequence star located in the constellation of Draco.
 It is located approximately 112 light-years away from the solar system.
-With an apparent visual magnitude of 7.6, it is too faint to be visible to the naked eye and requires binoculars or a small telescope for observation.
+With an apparent visual magnitude between 7.53 and 7.64, it is too faint to be visible to the naked eye and requires binoculars or a small telescope for observation.

+Characteristics

 EK Draconis is a Solar analog, similar in spectral type and mass to the Sun but significantly younger at 50–125 million years old.
-The star is notable for its high levels of magnetic activity, including powerful superflares and coronal mass ejections (CMEs), which provide insights into the behavior of the young Sun and its potential impacts on early planetary systems.
+The star is notable for its high levels of magnetic activity, including powerful superflares and coronal mass ejections (CMEs).
 EK Draconis is classified as a BY Draconis variable, exhibiting brightness variations due to large starspots and rapid rotation.

-Characteristics